Throwback: Full Interview for World Hearing Day 2024

-APD Services at Arches Audiology
+Auditory Processing Disorder (APD) Services at Arches Audiology

 APD evaluations and therapy are available for children as young as three and a half years upwards at Arches Audiology as we use evidence-based auditory skills assessment tools, the ASA developed by Donna Geffman Geffner, PhD and Ronald Goldman, PhD as part of our test battery.

+More commonly, however, we see children aged five years and older.
 Primary aged children and high school aged children, who have previously had their hearing tested/screened and 'passed' have also been seen at Arches Audiology for APD services.
+For these children, they will also be assessed with the ASA, alongside Jack Katz’s Buffalo Model Central Test Battery and Acoustic Pioneer’s Feather Squadron.
+NAL’s Soundstorm may also be included.

 If you have any concerns with your child’s listening abilities, it is recommended that you consult your GP and obtain a referral to an audiologist.
 At Arches Audiology, Medicare rebates are available for initial audiological assessments.
+Self-referrals are also accepted.

-Adults who are concerned about their abilities to hear when in noisy situations despite a normal audiogram are welcome at our clinic.
+Adults who are concerned about their abilities to hear when in noisy situations despite a normal audiogram are welcome at our clinic - children with listening in noise problems become adults with listening in noise problems, without intervention.

 Access to APD Questionnaire - Child form